jeremy-rifkin/libassert/README.md

 };
 ```

+By default any container-like user-defined types will be automatically stringifiable.

-Additionally, `LIBASSERT_USE_FMT` can be used to turn on libfmt integration which will allow libassert to use
+Additionally, `LIBASSERT_USE_FMT` can be used to allow libassert to use `fmt::formatter`s.
-`fmt::formatter`s.

-Furthermore, any types with an ostream `operator<<` overload can be stringified as well as any container-like
+Lastly, any types with an ostream `operator<<` overload can be stringified.
-user-defined types.

 ## Custom Failure Handlers